canonical/lxd/doc/api-extensions.md

 Adds a new `volatile.uuid` configuration key to all storage volumes, snapshots and buckets.
 This information can be used by storage drivers as a separate identifier besides the name when working with volumes.

+## `import_instance_devices`

+This API extension provides the ability to use flags `--device` when importing an instance to override instance's devices.